What Is Charcot Foot?

 A physical therapist can help manage symptoms such as pain, stiffness, and discomfort.
 They will develop a personalized exercise plan to:

-- Improve Mobility: Exercises aimed at enhancing the range of motion and flexibility.
+- Improve mobility: Exercises aimed at enhancing the range of motion and flexibility.

-- Strengthen Muscles: Building strength in the surrounding muscles to support the foot and improve stability.
+- Strengthen muscles: Building strength in the surrounding muscles to support the foot and improve stability.

 Charcot Foot Surgery